C.D. Veracruz: 1990s

 In the 1996–97 the new owners signed José Mari Bakero who had just finished a long career with Spanish giant Barcelona along with key players from the Colombia national team Leonel Álvarez, Iván Valenciano, Alexis Mendoza mating important players and fan favorite goalkeeper Adolfo Ríos.
-With the hype of the club's new players many gave the club a chance of taking the league title but after a tournament field with injuries and with a divided locker-room the club managed to gain only 9 points and finished last leaving the club in relegation problems for the nest campaign.
+With the hype of the club's new players many gave the club a chance of taking the league title but after a tournament field with injuries and with a divided locker-room the club gained only nine points and finished last leaving the club with relegation problems for the next campaign.

-In the 1997–98 tournament the club let go most of the players bringing in the international known goalkeeper René Higuita along with players that were unknown in the league in order to avoid their 3rd relegation.
-With lack of experience the players had the club ended that tournament with a record of 3 wins, 5 draws losing 9 games for a total of 14 points and so once selling their 3rd relegation in club history.
+In the 1997–98 tournament the club let go most of the players bringing in the international known goalkeeper René Higuita along with players that were unknown in the league in order to avoid their third relegation.
+With lack of experience the players had the club ended that tournament with a record of 3 wins, 5 draws losing 9 games for a total of 14 points and so once selling their third relegation in club history.

-In the Invierno del 98 playing now in the Primera A the club started their journey to return once again to the top division hiring Juan Manuel Alvarez who had achieved this task before with Club Celaya a few years back.
-With the supports still hurt by the relegation at mid tournament Juan Manuel Alvarez was replaced by "El Turco" Aude coach who had much experience in the league and managed to rally the players reaching the semi-finals that year, losing the series to Venados de Yucatán.
+In the Invierno 1998, playing now in the Primera División 'A' de México, the club started their journey to return once again to the top division hiring Juan Manuel Álvarez who had achieved this task before with Club Celaya a few years back.
+With the supports still hurt by the relegation at mid tournament Juan Manuel Álvarez was replaced by "El Turco" Aude coach who had much experience in the league and rallied the players reaching the semi-finals that year, losing the series to Venados de Yucatán.

-In 1999 the club was sold to city of Veracruz along with local business owners.
-The club had one of the worst seasons in its history that inverno 99 with a club mostly formed by veteran players along with young experienced players.
+In 1999, the club was sold to city of Veracruz along with local business owners.
+The club had one of the worst seasons in its history that the Invierno 1999 with a club mostly formed by veteran players along with young experienced players.
 In that tournament the club failed to qualify for the play-offs and the promotion seemed impossible each day – and that is how the club ended that decade with some strong clubs in the early part of the decade and with the club's third relation at the end of it.